 Hands

-Hands carry the doubled charge of connection and exposure: the body's most fluent non-verbal speech, and the body's most candid betrayal of what the speaker is trying not to show.
-In the catalogue the hand is consistently the site where connection is enacted (the held, taken, or squeezed hand makes a relationship physically real in a moment) and where the body refuses to lie (the shaking hand, the dropped hand, the hand that has to be let go).
-The image's force often lies in the verb attached and in who acts on whose hand: who reaches first, who holds longer, who is the one to let go.
-Across the catalogue the hand most often marks the moments when speech is impossible or insufficient: the gesture that says what the voice cannot, or the tremor that gives away what the words have suppressed.
+Hands carry both connection and exposure, a fluent way of saying what speech can't and an honest giveaway of what the speaker won't admit.
+The hand is where a relationship is made real in a single moment, the held, taken or squeezed hand, and where the body refuses to lie, the shaking hand, the dropped hand, the hand that has to be let go.
+The meaning sits in the verb and in who reaches first, who holds longer, who is the one to let go.
+Most often the hand marks the moments when words fail, the gesture that speaks for the voice, or the tremor that gives the words away.

 “My pain fits in the palm of your freezing hand Taking mine, but it's been promised to another”